 On 29 March 2019, the FCA published the Exiting the European Union: Listing, Prospectus and Disclosure Sourcebooks (Amendments) Instrument 2019 with the final rules and guidance that will apply if the UK leaves the EU with no deal.
 This follows consultations on the changes in CP 18/36 (published on 23 November 2018) and CP 18/28 (published in October 2018) and near final rules and guidance (PS19/5).
 This includes the amendments to the Listing Rules, Disclosure Guidance and Transparency Rules (DTRs) and Prospectus Rules.

 On 20 March 2019, the FCA published Primary Market Bulletin No. 22 which summarises the key changes to the Listing Rules, the Disclosure Guidance and Transparency Rules and the Prospectus Rules that will apply if the UK leaves the EU with no deal.

-Set out below is a summary of the final proposed amendments to the Listing Rules, DTRs and Prospectus Rules.
+Set out below is a summary of the final amendments to the Listing Rules, DTRs and Prospectus Rules.